 Overview

-Recognized as a National Law Journal “Elite Boutique Trailblazer” for his work in contingency fee business litigation, Patrick Stueve has prosecuted claims in federal and state courts nationwide against some of the largest companies in the world, including Syngenta, Merck, Formula 1 Racing, ITW, Citigroup, UnitedHealthcare and AIG.
+Recognized as a National Law Journal “Elite Boutique Trailblazer” for his extraordinary success in contingency fee business litigation, Patrick Stueve has prosecuted claims in federal and state courts nationwide against some of the largest companies in the world, including Syngenta, Merck, Formula 1 Racing, ITW, Citigroup, UnitedHealthcare and AIG.

 “Bet-the-Company” Commercial Litigation.
 Patrick represents entrepreneurs, privately held companies and publicly traded Fortune 500 corporations.
 Two recent examples show his ability to deliver hard-fought results for both large and small clients:

 Antitrust.
 Patrick works for companies that have been subject to unfair or illegal business tactics.
 In one representative case, he settled a landmark Sherman Act I antitrust lawsuit brought against the largest managed care organizations and hospital systems in Kansas City.
 Patrick’s client, Heartland Spine & Specialty Hospital, claimed the defendants conspired to prevent it from obtaining in-network provider contracts and tortuously interfered with its ability to obtain provider contracts.
-The case – which was featured on the cover of Modern Healthcare twice – ultimately settled after the court denied summary judgment and ruled Heartland had a damages case in excess of $140 million.
+The case – which was featured on the cover of Modern Healthcare twice – ultimately settled after the court denied summary judgment and permitted Heartland to seek antitrust damages of more than $140 million.

 Food and Agriculture.
 Named one of Law360’s “MVPs of the Year” for Food & Beverage, Patrick served as co-lead and class counsel for a landmark case against agribusiness giant Syngenta on behalf of corn growers, grain-handling facilities and ethanol plants nationwide.
-The resulting $1.51 billion settlement – believed to be the largest agricultural settlement in U.S. history – resolved thousands of cases nationwide against Syngenta related to its marketing and launch of genetically modified corn seed.
-Pat also has handled matters including corn and rice farming, commercial fishing, and various commodities.
+In the first of several scheduled statewide class cases Patrick as co-lead counsel secured a full damage $217.7 million jury verdict for Kansas corn farmers that then resulted in a $1.51 billion nationwide settlement.
+This settlement is believed to be the largest agricultural settlement in U.S. history – resolving thousands of cases nationwide against Syngenta related to its marketing and launch of genetically modified corn seed.
+Pat also has handled matters including corn and rice farming, commercial fishing, and various other commodities.

-Patrick has been recognized by his peers as one of the top commercial trial lawyers in the Midwest and the nation.
-He is one of only a select few trial lawyers to become a Fellow of both the International Academy of Trial Lawyers Association and the American College of Trial Lawyers.
+Patrick has been recognized by his peers as one of the top commercial trial lawyers in the nation.
+He is one of only a select few trial lawyers to become a Fellow of both the International Academy of Trial Lawyers and the American College of Trial Lawyers.
 The IATL is recognized as the most prestigious organization of trial lawyers in the world; membership is by invitation only and is strictly limited to 500 active trial lawyers in the United States.
-As one of the premier legal associations in North America, Fellowship in the College is extended by invitation only to experienced trial lawyers of diverse backgrounds, who have mastered the art of advocacy and whose professional careers have been marked by the highest standards of ethical conduct, professionalism, civility, and collegiality.
+Fellowship in the ACTL is extended by invitation only to experienced trial lawyers who have mastered the art of advocacy and whose professional careers have been marked by the highest standards of ethical conduct, professionalism, civility, and collegiality.

-He has been named a Best Lawyers in America “Lawyer of the Year” for antitrust and bet-the-company litigation in the Kansas City region.
-He is ranked Band 1 by Chambers USA for Litigation: Mainly Plaintiffs in Missouri and has been listed among “The Most Powerful Business Leaders in Greater Kansas City” by Ingram’s.
+He has been named a Best Lawyers in America “Lawyer of the Year” for antitrust and bet-the-company litigation several times.
+He is ranked Band 1 by Chambers USA for Litigation and has been listed among “The Most Powerful Business Leaders in Greater Kansas City” by Ingram’s.

 Patrick began his legal career as a federal district court clerk for Judge John W. Oliver in the U.S. District Court for the Western District of Missouri.
 He then joined the trial department of the former Stinson, Mag & Fizzell, where he became an equity partner four years later.
 He left to start Berkowitz, Feldmiller, Stanton, Brandt, Williams & Stueve, a firm he helped to grow to more than 30 lawyers before he departed to launch Stueve Siegel Hanson in 2001.